Nek5000/NekDoc/source/tutorials.rst

   genmap

 On input specify ``hillp`` as your casename and press enter to use the default tolerance.
-This step will produce ``hillp.map`` which needs to be generated only once.
+This step will produce ``hillp.ma2`` which needs to be generated only once.

 Now you are all set, just run